Molodos/ElegooNeptuneThumbnails-Prusa/README.md

 Yes, check out the [ElegooNeptuneThumbnails plugin for Cura 5.X](https://github.com/Molodos/ElegooNeptuneThumbnails), which is the extended version of this post processing script.

-### I did not use the official Neptune printer preset in PrusaSlicer or OrcaSlicer, what to do?
+### I did not use the official Neptune printer preset in PrusaSlicer or OrcaSlicer or want another currency, what to do?

 The script cannot auto-detect your printer when doing so.
 To manually set the printer model, use the parameter `--printer=<printer_model>` after the path of the processing script in the PrusaSlicer settings.
-It should look like `C:\Users\Michael\ElegooNeptuneThumbnails-Prusa.exe --printer=NEPTUNE4PRO`.
-Allowed values are the following:
+It should look like `C:\Users\Michael\ElegooNeptuneThumbnails-Prusa.exe --printer=NEPTUNE4PRO --currency=€`.
+Allowed values for printer are the following:

 NEPTUNE4, NEPTUNE4PRO, NEPTUNE4PLUS, NEPTUNE4MAX, NEPTUNE3PRO, NEPTUNE3PLUS, NEPTUNE3MAX, NEPTUNE2, NEPTUNE2S,
 NEPTUNE2D, NEPTUNEX and ORANGESTORMGIGA